eugenia1984/english/glossary.md

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  S

+- **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.